 While Complete Communities lists the Active Transportation Action Plan as a guiding document that has been endorsed by council (pg.
-9), in practice this plan has often been ignored in the planning and development of the city's new and transformative communities (e.g. Charleswood Transportation Study, Devonshire Village) as well as its roadways (e.g. Wellington Crescent Resurfacing, Mission Resurfacing, Des Meurons rehabilitation which included no funding for alternative routing for cyclists).
+9), in practice this plan has often been ignored in the planning and development of the city's new and transformative communities (e.g. Charleswood Transportation Study, Devonshire Village) as well as its roadways (e.g. Wellington Crescent Resurfacing, Misson Resurfacing, Des Meurons rehabilitation).
 We feel that if the city is sincere in its stated desire to make its decision making transparent, and to incorporate AT facilities into any reconstruction or rehabilitation of infrastructure identified as an Active Transportation facility in the Proposed Active Transportation Network, it must substantially increase funding for the human resources necessary to oversee the implementation of its bicycle and pedestrian strategies, and commit to substantial public consultation to ensure decision making is transparent.
 We feel that expenditures in planning will yield substantial savings over the long term by taking advantage of opportunities to incorporate required AT facilities within the scope of ongoing maintenance and development projects that are currently being missed.